 A family flees religious persecution in Vienna, Austria during World War Two and go to Tangier, Morocco.
 In the 1950s, the family’s five brothers emigrate to Toronto, Canada.
 Three brothers start a flooring and tile business, Olympia Floor and Wall Tile.
 Two others establish Olympia and York Developments Ltd, which focused on real estate.
 The Reichmann Family’s influence on Canadian, and global, real estate begins.
 That wealth comes from a wildly successful Olympia and York, which at one time was a worldwide real estate darling.

 In Toronto, it held First Canadian Place, in New York, the World Financial Center, and in London, the ambitious Canary Wharf.
 It was the Canary Wharf project that bankrupted Olympia and York Developments.
 However, in 1997, O&Y Properties was launched, which bought back First Canadian Place.
 In 2005, O&Y Properties and Olympia and York Investment Trust was sold for $1.1 billion.
-According to Canadian Business, the Reichmann family is worth $2.33 billion.
+According to Canadian Business, the Reichmann family was worth $2.3 billion in 2017.

 Even before he invested in Shopify, John Phillips was making moves.
 He invested early in Shopify.
 He invested in fintech.
 After his time as a corporate lawyer, he moved to an executive position at Clearnet, and benefitted when the company was sold to Telus for $6.6 billion.
 After that big sale, John Phillips appeared to focus on angel investing.
 He serves on the board of Shopify and is Chief Executive Officer at Klister Credit Corporation.

 14. Catherine Phillips – $2.9 billion